Can AI Simplify Medical Case History and Summary Creation?

 • Provider notes and clinical impressions

-AI can understand clinical context and therefore group records by episode of care, identify co-existing conditions and structure the information into a clear medical chronology, which is an essential component for claim validation, legal evidence, and second opinions.
-This narrative is often hyperlinked to the original source records so that professionals can quickly pinpoint the sequence of events without going through the original records.
+AI can understand clinical context and therefore group records by episode of care, identify co-existing conditions and structure the information into a clear medical chronology.
+It is an essential component for claim validation, legal evidence, and second opinions.

 With 90% of the manual review process automated, the time and cost associated with medical record analysis are considerably reduced.
 Legal and insurance teams can therefore handle a higher volume of cases without increasing their headcount, and to turn around critical case information in hours instead of weeks.